 For better understanding of the concepts I have also inserted some rows into this table.

 Now suppose you have to write a query or say make a report to list the name of all the avengers along with their contact numbers.
-However what if I say that some of the avengers only have mobile number or some only have landline number?
-In this case the possible queries that may strike your mind will be:
+However what if I say that some of the avengers only have mobile numbers or some only have landline numbers?
+In this case the possible queries that may strike your mind would be: